RamjotSingh/PreConfiguratorForTraefikOnServiceFabric/README.md

 Refer to [this](https://github.com/jjcollinge/traefik-on-service-fabric) repo for the Service Fabric integration for Traefik.
 Ensure you complete the setups there (like downloading the Traefik binary and placing it in correct directory) before you continue.

 ## Windows Integrations
-Traefik Pre-Confgiurator allows you configure and change parts of Traefik configuration without changing the toml file of mainataing multiple packages for different environments.
+Traefik Pre-Configurator allows you configure and change parts of Traefik configuration without changing the toml file or maintaining  multiple packages for different environments.
 This is done by utilizing [Service fabric per environment configuration](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-manage-multiple-environment-app-configuration)

 ## How to?
 Refer to Samples directory for a working sample of how the integration works.

 ### Integrating pre-configurator in an existing Traefik Solution
-Integration of pre-configurator involves 3 steps :-
+Integration of pre-configurator involves 3 steps:-
 1. Copy the binaries required for Pre-Configuration to run
 2. Enable pre-configurator to run using [SetupEntryPoint](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-run-script-at-service-startup)
 3. Configure per-environment Traefik settings using Application Parameter

-Follow the steps to perform the steps above.

 #### Copying binaries before Traefik packaging
-You can copy the place the binaries yourself next to Traefik binary or you can follow the sample to do so.
-In sample project in the Traefik.sfproj we have a PreBuildEvent
+You can compile once and copy next to Traefik binary or you can do this using build process.
+Do perform copy on every build follow the sample project.
+In sample project, the Traefik.sfproj has a PreBuildEvent.
+This PreBuildEvent copies the required binaries.
 ```
   <PropertyGroup>
     <PreBuildEvent>xcopy /I /Y $(MSBuildThisFileDirectory)..\..\Src\TraefikPreConfiguratorWindows\bin\$(Configuration) $(MSBuildThisFileDirectory)ApplicationPackageRoot\TraefikPkg\Code</PreBuildEvent>
   </PropertyGroup>
 ```
 Adjust the path to copy to the correct directory.
 This requires the binaries to be compiled before they can be copied.
-To ensure that the binaries are always present before copy you add a condition to the Validate MS Build target as shown below (just the last line is required, rest are just for completeness)
+To ensure that the binaries are always present before copy you can add a condition to the Validate MS Build target as shown below (just the last line is required, rest are just for completeness)
 ```
   <Target Name="ValidateMSBuildFiles">
     <Error Condition="!Exists('..\packages\Microsoft.VisualStudio.Azure.Fabric.MSBuild.1.6.6\build\Microsoft.VisualStudio.Azure.Fabric.Application.props')" Text="Unable to find the '..\packages\Microsoft.VisualStudio.Azure.Fabric.MSBuild.1.6.6\build\Microsoft.VisualStudio.Azure.Fabric.Application.props' file.
 Please restore the 'Microsoft.VisualStudio.Azure.Fabric.MSBuild' Nuget package." />